dcdpr/did-btcr2/chapters/Beacons.md

 Create a ::Beacon Announcement Map:: as follows:

-1. If `unnormalizedBeaconAnnouncementMap` contains a duplicate `did`, raise InvalidParameter error.
+1. If `unnormalizedBeaconAnnouncementMap` contains a duplicate `did`, raise ::INVALID_PARAMETER:: error.
 1. Create empty `beaconAnnouncementMap`.
 1. For each `did` in `unnormalizedBeaconAnnouncementMap`:
    1. If the value is a ::BTC1 Update:::